Trump doubles down on confrontation during town hall in Miami

 Trump defended his handling of the coronavirus pandemic, saying, “I believe we’re rounding the corner” in bringing the virus under control.
 This came on a day the number of new cases hit 60,000 for the first time since August.
 He equivocated on the use of masks, claiming he is “okay” with that if people do so, but showing no change in his resistance to wearing one personally.

 He turned churlish when asked about his unwillingness in the past to state consistently his opposition to white supremacy.
-“I denounce white supremacy,” he said, and then immediately accused the media of failing to push Biden to denounce the far-left group known as antifa.
+“I denounce white supremacy,” he said, and then immediately accused the media of failing to push Biden to denounce the far-left activists known as antifa.
 “They’re vicious.
 They’re violent,” he said.

 Asked why he has not distanced himself from the group known as QAnon, an organization that has promulgated conspiracy theories, he said, “I don’t know about QAnon.”
 But he then went on to say he knew they were against pedophilia “and I agree with that.”